 What is the Medicare “donut hole?”

 Many Medicare Part D plans offer a coverage gap commonly referred to as the Medicare “donut hole.”
 In a nutshell, this means that once you and your plan have reached a specified amount for covered medications you must pay any additional costs for prescription drugs out of pocket until you meet your annual limit.

-The amount of your annual limit will vary depending on your plan and may change from year to year.
+The amount of your annual limit is determined by CMS and may change from year to year.
 However, once your annual limit is met, your coverage gap ends and your plan will once again help pay for any additional drug costs.
 Your coverage gap and annual limit “reset” at the beginning of each calendar year.

 Are Medicare payments tax deductible?

 The short answer?
 Yes.
 On your federal taxes, you can deduct money that you spend on Medicare premiums as long as you meet certain criteria set by the Internal Revenue Service (IRS).